 Kids love using the wet on wet watercolor technique, it’s super easy and always produces such beautiful and unique results!
 There are so many fun watercolor techniques for kids to try.
 Take a look at my collection of watercolor painting for kids for more fun and creative ideas.

 Using black oil pastel to create dividing lines in the flowers really makes everything stand out.
 This technique allows kids to paint one section at a time without worrying that the colors will run into each other.
-Take a look at our watercolor resist citrus painting for another fun idea!
+Take a look at our watercolor resist citrus painting and this colorful watercolor spider web art for more fun ideas!

 Create your own watercolor flower painting